Why Is My Puppy Or Kitten A Runt?

 Other Circulatory Problems

-It is not just blood that circulates throughout you pet.
-Lymph does too and the lymphatic vessels are also subject to malformed, misdirected or missing lymph channels.
+It is not just blood that circulates throughout your pet.
+Lymph does too, and the lymphatic vessels are also subject to malformed, misdirected or missing lymph channels.
 These conditions are quite rare.
 But they have been reported in puppies and kittens.

 Primary Lung Issues